genapire/api/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
 layout: home
-title: "Welcome to Gen(API)re"
+title: "Welcome to GenAPIre"
 ---

 ## What

 GenAPIre is a response to the need for free access to music genres describing your music, provided in a normalized way, without unnecessary complexity.
 You can use the REST API and get a response in JSON or XML format.
-We can add more formats if needed.
-You can contribute too.
-Just let’s talk about it.
+More formats can be added if needed.
+You can contribute too—just reach out!
 Available to everyone, free, forever.
-You can buy me a coffee if you want.
-But you don’t have to.
-I’m glad I could help you.
+You can buy me a coffee if you want, but you don’t have to.
+I’m glad I could help.

 ## Why